WirzRexTon/rVigneron/README.md

 </div>

 ## About The Project
 Hello, this is a simple looking winemaking job.
-But I find it very well done in terms of programming.
-If you have any feedback to give me, please join the discord.
+I've tried to keep the code as simple as possible, but if you have any recommendations, send me a private message or make a pull request.

 ## Getting Started